pleabargain/storyboard/README.md

 # TODO
+There are lots of TODOs in the code.
+If you want to participate, please do.

+- strip empty spaces from files
+- sort text files
+- strip txt files of empty lines
 - set python script to run BASH `cat verbs.txt | sort | uniq>outv.txt` to quickly sort and get uniq values only. )
-- strip txt files of empty lines
 - Save/Load student data from JSON file
-- there are lots of TODOs in the code.
-If you want to participate, please do.
 - add usage license
 <img src="/support_images/todo.2021-12-22_10-58.png" alt="todo" />